-No, and that doesn’t just apply to negative fake reviews either.
+Yes, and that doesn’t just apply to fake negative reviews either.
 If you’ve wondered are fake positive reviews illegal, the answer would be yes, absolutely.
 Fake reviews, regardless of tone, violate a myriad of marketing and advertising laws.
 It is considered to be apart of unfair and unlawful business practices, and is in fact one of the top unfair business practices.
+To learn how to identify fake reviews online, click here.

 Here’s what the Federal Trade Commission, the United States government regulation of unfair business practices, has to say about them: